AbigalChulchill/Crypto-Account-Data/README.md

 Leave this terminal window running in the background.

-## INTO GOOGLE SHEETS VIA IMPORTHTML
+## PULL DATA INTO GOOGLE SHEETS VIA IMPORTHTML

 In Google Sheets, create a new sheet and add the following cells: